dib-lab/dammit/doc/installing.rst

     nose==1.3.4
     ficus>=0.1
     matplotlib>=1.0
-    scikit-learn>=0.16

 Otherwise, we will have to install them.
-Pandas, numpy, matplotlib, and scikit-learn are quite hefty, mostly because they require a lot of compilation.
+Pandas, numpy, and matplotlib are quite hefty, mostly because they require a lot of compilation.
 To get around this, you can either install them via Anaconda, which I recommend, or you can install those which are available through the Ubuntu PPAs.
 If you wish to do things the slow